binaryphile/binaryphile.github.io/_posts/2018-07-28-approach-bash-like-a-developer-part-4-failing.md

 Next is an error thrown by the script, "command not found".
 This is not part of the shpec output.

-The results for the *it* claus is next, indented.
+The results for the *it* clause is next, indented.
 It shows the description of the *it* ("echos 'hello, world!'").

 If the call had succeeded, that would be the end of it.
 Since it failed,